‘Trainspotting 2’ Star Bradley Welsh Dead Of A Gunshot Wound In Edinburgh

 The Daily Mail adds that Welsh admitted that his gang past was always with him, and police are investigating whether the single gunshot wound to the head was a targeted hit.

-Edinburgh police are refining the details they are sharing with the public, saying that Welsh was shot in the stairwell of a town house on Chester Street in the city’s affluent West End neighborhood.
+Edinburgh police are refining the details they are sharing with the public, saying that Welsh was shot in the stairwell of a townhouse on Chester Street in the city’s affluent West End neighborhood.
 Police continue to search the area for additional forensic evidence in the effort to catch the killer.

-Welsh was featured on the television show, Danny Dyer’s Deadliest Men, and host Dyer remembered the boxer in a tribute.
+Welsh was featured on the television show Danny Dyer’s Deadliest Men, and host Dyer remembered the boxer in a tribute.

 “So sad to hear the news about Bradley Welsh.
 A good soul with a massive heart.
 A massive loss.
 Rest in Peace my old son.”